gottacatchenall/thesis_proposal/README.md

 `MetacommunityDynamics.jl` (MCD.jl) is at the center of this set of tools, but due to the nature of the Julia language, MCD.jl is inter-operable with several existing packages within the `EcoJulia` organization, including several to which I have contributed.
-We need a software library like this to generate synthetic data from a _known_ set of mechanisms and parameters to test our methods for parameter inference and forecasting on this _known_ system to assess the effectiveness of these inference and forecasting methods.

 ![The structure of the software libraries used as part of MCD.jl](./figures/ch4.png){#fig:software}